moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 Building pressure with danger or timer pools.
 Start or roll a danger or timer pool as another outlet for consequences, often **_offscreen_**.
 These create looming threats and situations the PCs want to avoid or mitigate.
 They build pressure and offer a strong alternative to skipping the move and banking suspense.

-### Setting Risk
+### Stakes

 Framing danger when it's not the default.
 Most rolls assume meaningful consequences.
-Declaring high risk before a roll or situation signals severe stakes—death or worse looms.
-Low risk shifts outcomes into lighter territory, rolling for things you'd normally skip, with softer consequences.
+Declaring **dire stakes** before a roll or situation signals severe stakes - death or worse looms. **Tame stakes** shifts outcomes into lighter territory, rolling for things you'd normally skip, with softer consequences.
 It's a tool for tone, moving between intense and light play.

 ### Taking Suspense